 By Dana Feldman

-The case has made headlines because of the father's neo-Nazi associations and the rarity of a parent being killed by a child so young.
+Jeffrey Hall, 32, was a regional director of the National Socialist Movement, a white separatist group.
+The case in Riverside, 60 miles east of Los Angeles, has made headlines because of his neo-Nazi ties and the rarity of a parent being killed by a child so young.

-Kathleen Heide, a criminologist who specializes in juvenile offenders, has said that 8,000 murder victims over the past 32 years were slain by their offspring, but only 16 of those were committed by defendants aged 10 or younger.
+Kathleen Heide, a criminologist who specializes in juvenile offenders, has told Reuters that 8,000 murder victims over the past 32 years were slain by their offspring, but only 16 of those crimes were committed by defendants aged 10 or younger.

 "There can be no happy ending for our family," Hall's grandmother, JoAnn Becker, told Reuters following the verdict.
 (Reporting by Dana Feldman and Dan Whitcomb; Writing by Dan Whitcomb; Editing by Cynthia Johnston, Carol Bishopric and Andrew Hay)